-- A very light form of construction; to span 30 m shell thickness required is 60 mm only.
+- Folded plate structures very light form of construction up to span 30 m, shell thickness required is 60 mm only.

-- The use of concrete reduces both materials and construction cost.
+- These types of structures reduce both materials and construction costs.

-- Flat shapes by choosing certain arched shapes.
+- Also, has flat shapes by choosing certain arched shapes.

-- Provides better esthetical as compare to other forms of construction.
+- It provides better esthetical as compare to other forms of construction.

 Disadvantages of folded plate structures:

 Also read: RCC Framed Structure, Prefabricated Structure & Grain storage structures

 The folded plate structures are a combination of flat plates with their edges tightly coupled in such a way that the structural system is capable of carrying loads without the need for mutual edges.

 This site aptly provided,very relevant in academics and professional practice.